Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 ## Mind the differences

-The Terraform-based setup in the `azd` was introduced a later than the òne using Bicep.
+The Terraform-based setup in the `azd` was introduced a later than the one using Bicep.
 Due to that and due to the differences between them, some things work differently.
 Here are two things that we think are worth to mention.

 ### Purging of Azure Key Vault